 Chicago has the people, tools, and resources to eliminate gun violence, but success requires us to work together in a new way.
-We are actively building a Civilian Architecture to align and focus resources and accelerate change.

 “Achieving the vision to live in a city free of violence requires that we collaborate across organizations, communities and sectors.
 Communities Partnering 4 Peace continues to demonstrate that we are stronger together and thanks the Institute for Nonviolence Chicago for its leadership and advocacy for our partnership."

 Vaughn Bryant, Executive Director of Metropolitan Peace Initiatives

 Given our deep experience of building similar networks in other cities, the Institute for Nonviolence Chicago has been a leader in co-creating a robust and sustainable Civilian Architecture in Chicago.
 Anchoring the Civilian Architecture is Partners for Safe and Peaceful Communities (PSPC), a coalition of over 30 foundations committed to coordinating funding to Community Violence Intervention (CVI) organizations, and Communities Partnering 4 Peace (CP4P), a group of 15 organizations, including INVC, working in the most violent neighborhoods in Chicago.

 Over the years, Chicago’s Civilian Architecture has grown to an unprecedented collaboration and partnership that now includes over two dozen CVI organizations, a deep set of community-based organizations offering a range of services including job training, mental health, education, housing, etc., philanthropists, academic institutions, the business community, along with city, county, and state representatives.
 Chicago’s CVI organizations employ and stipend over 1,500 people throughout the city doing this critical work.